 But maybe Quibi is beginning to realize where it needs to focus.
 According to an April 22 Reuters report, downloads have risen to about 2.7 million and Katzenberg has said users will get the ability to cast shows from their phones to their TVs beginning in May.

-He did not downplay the importance of good content on a service--The Mandalorian was a major factor in Disney Plus's early success.
+He did not downplay the importance of good content on a service -- The Mandalorian was a major factor in Disney+ early success.
 But the Barclays analyst argues that content, like technology, is a tool for engagement, which has several dimensions in the streaming business.

-“We believe future streaming attempts will need a very different approach to realize their full potential vs. just creating content and putting it on the internet,” Venkateshwars wrote.
-He added that NBCU’s Peacock could have the greatest potential by serving as an aggregator for content creators who don’t want to spend the money building a streaming service, but want to participate in large scale streaming economics.
+“We believe future streaming attempts will need a very different approach to realize their full potential vs. just creating content and putting it on the internet,” Venkateshwar wrote.
+He added that NBCU’s Peacock could have the greatest potential by serving as an aggregator for content creators that don’t want to spend the money building a streaming service, but want to participate in large scale streaming economics.